Last Updated: December 29, 2023

-Our research team recently conducted a study on the state of valuation multiples for construction companies entering into an M&A process as of Q2 2023.
+Our research team recently conducted a study on the state of valuation multiples for private construction companies entering into an M&A process as of Q1 2024.
 The study aggregated data from M&A and investment banking reports and was supplemented by interviews with M&A advisors, private equity GPs, and other investors.
+(Sources)

 The results of our study are shown in the tables below, which list EBITDA and revenue multiples for construction companies.
 The data is broken down by construction specialty and level of earnings.

-Below is a high-level analysis of the M&A market as of Q2 2023, which provides context for the figures listed above in addition to key takeaways for business owners seeking to begin the M&A process.
+Below is a high-level analysis of the M&A market as of Q1 2024, which provides context for the figures listed above in addition to key takeaways for business owners seeking to begin the M&A process.

 The Current State of the M&A Market for Construction Companies